-You can also do some boondocking in one of Colorado’s four national parks or its forty-two state parks.
+You can also do some boondocking in one of Colorado’s four national parks or its 42 state parks.
 While these sites won’t be free, they should be more affordable than private RV parks that offer more amenities.

 Overnight parking in urban areas is generally not allowed.
 Boondocking in Colorado Springs or Denver is limited by city and state ordinances.
 This is true on public streets and in private parking lots like Walmart.
 These rules are not always enforced, but you’d be better off staying in a designated campground near the city to avoid any trouble.

-Top Locations For Boondocking in Colorado
+Top Locations for Boondocking in Colorado

-The options for boondocking Colorado are nearly endless, but if you need a little help getting started, these are some of the best campsites in the state.
+The options for boondocking in Colorado are nearly endless, but if you need a little help getting started, these are some of the best campsites in the state.

-More information: Hansons Mill
+More Information: Hanson's Mill

 Sawmill Creek Campground

 The campground itself is closed and doesn’t offer any amenities at this time.
-However, experienced boondockers can easily do some dispersed camping just outside the designated campground.
+However, experienced boondockers can easily do some dispersed camping in Colorado just outside the designated campground.
 Sawmill Creek is the closest water source and is a few miles from the dispersed camping area.
 It’s best to bring all the water you’ll need for the trip rather than relying on the mountain stream.

 There is a 13-mile-long gravel road for accessing the campground and larger RV rentals might have a hard time navigating it.
 Dinosaur National Monument is a couple of hours to the west of Sawmill Creek and is great for fossil hunting.
 Don’t miss out on this free RV camping spot in Colorado!

-More information: Sawmill Creek Campground
+More Information: Sawmill Creek Campground

 Trout Creek Recreation Area

 Routt National Forest surrounds the recreation area and is loaded with great hiking trails, and as the name suggests, Trout Creek has some excellent fishing.
 Due to the remote location high in the Colorado Rockies, the recreation area is only open during the summer months.
-You can pick up supplies in the nearby towns of Yampa or Oak Creek; both have groceries and gas.
+You can pick up supplies in the nearby towns of Yampa or Oak Creek –– both have groceries and gas.

-More information: Trout Creek Recreation Area
+More Information: Trout Creek Recreation Area

 Sarvis Creek Wilderness

 The biggest attractions here are the waterfall on Sarvis Creek and the remnants of an old logging camp.
 However, the mountains can be anywhere from 7,000 to over 10,000 feet, so expect snow and unplowed roads during the winter months.
 If you are looking for free camping in Colorado, Sarvis Creek Wilderness is a great place to try.

-More information: Sarvis Creek Wilderness
+More Information: Sarvis Creek Wilderness

 Vedauwoo Designated Dispersed Campsites